Breathing Easier this April with Essential Oils:

 Spring has sprung in the Northeast, and the sniffles and sneezes of pollen suffers and hay fever haters is deafening!

-I realized that I just assumed everyone knew that this month’s promotional items, that are available with qualifying orders, could help alleviate some of their seasonal symptom woos.
+I realized that I just assumed everyone knew that essential oils could help alleviate some of their seasonal symptom woos.
 Then, I remembered what mamma taught me about assumptions.
 (They aren’t good.)

 This is why I had to jump off my evidence-based soap-box in defense of fennel’s name and explore the topic of spring allergies.
 This was for the good of all my readers and the cloggy noses of those afflicted!

 A Dirty Little Secret Connection to Lung Woos

 The increase in respiratory aggravations that experts are predicting isn’t just linked to climate change and warmer temperatures.
 In my Healing, Health, and Wellness blog, I discussed various factors that are related to this increase in allergies.
 One of the most overlooked, overload on our immune systems is the excess burden of our toxic world and exposure to everyday chemicals.
 These are the dirty little secret contributors to unwanted lung and sinus symptoms.

 The good news is that we can decrease our total toxic load with more earth-friendly and sustainable products to chill out our immune system and put a stop to those coughs.
 I also provided additional resources to help clean up your home and health in this link.